What You Need To Know About R.Kelly's Trial That's Been Years In The Making

 The trail will likely last around a month, but Kelly will face subsequent trials later this year in Chicago, Illinois and Minnesota.

-If R. Kelly’s alleged behavior was an open secret for years, why has it taken so long for him to be seriously tried and found guilty?
+If R. Kelly’s alleged behaviour was an open secret for years, why has it taken so long for him to be seriously tried and found guilty?

 The short answer is a shift in our culture.
 Now, the public is eager and willing to hold famous men accountable for their abuses of power and attacks against women.
 For so long, the focus had been on Kelly’s disturbing alleged actions, instead of the experiences and voices of his survivors.
 Another upsetting factor is the media and the public’s lack of urgency to find justice and closure in crimes, especially violent sex crimes, against Black women and girls.
 This entire R. Kelly saga just proves that people tend to overlook cases where white victims are not centered.